MrBuddyCasino/ESP32_MP3_Decoder/README.md

   * activate / disable bt speaker mode
 * 'save', then exit

-To change the radio station URL, modify PLAY_URL in /main/include/playerconfig.h.
+You can edit the list of radio stations in the `/main/playlist.pls` playlist file.

 ## Building
 Just type 'make'.